giovanni-lucarelli/chess/doc/Report.md

 In Q-Learning, the learned action-value function, Q, directly approximates $q_*$, the optimal action-value function, independent of the policy being followed.
 Since we don't care how many times the algorithm loses during training we found no reason to train SARSA on the problem (though for completeness we implemented a flag to use it).

+We kept the algorithm one-step (i.e., we use no eligibility trace) to keep it fully online, incremental and simpler.

 #### Methodology

 For episodic algorithms such as Q learning, we had to implement a *max_step* value that would truncate the episode after too many steps.